contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_team_owner.md

 ![Initial team](images/team_empty.png "Initial team")

-To add people to your team, search for them by email.
+To add people to your team, search them by email.
 Then, they will be invited to join your team.

 ![Invite a user to join the team](images/search_and_invite_user.png "Invite user")